This post may contain affiliate links. Please see our disclosure policy for more details.

 Mini sloppy joes with broccoli and a side of the sauce.

-This hidden veggie tomato sauce is super versatile!
+This hidden veggie pasta sauce is super versatile!
 Enjoy with pasta of your choice or mix into:

 You can also use this sauce in any recipes that calls for tomato sauce, such as: